-Eligible applicants are limited to states, institutions of higher education (including tribal institutions of higher education), units of local government, nonprofit organizations (including tribal nonprofit organizations), and federally recognized Indian tribal governments (as determined by the Secretary of the Interior) as fiscal agent.2
+Eligible applicants are limited to institutions of higher education (including tribal institutions of higher education), units of local government, nonprofit organizations (including tribal nonprofit organizations), and federally recognized Indian tribal governments (as determined by the Secretary of the Interior) acting as a fiscal agent thereof.2

-CBCR resources are targeted specifically at persistently distressed neighborhoods that face significant violent and serious crime challenges.
-Applicants should understand that the range of strategies that are a part of the CBCR model may require resources outside the Bureau of Justice Assistance.
-It is expected that applicants should leverage other resources to support and sustain the effort.
-This may include federal and local funding for expenses not allowable or within the scope of the CBCR program.3
+The CBCR program targets persistently distressed neighborhoods facing significant violent crime challenges.
+Successful implementation of the CBCR model may require resources beyond that provided by BJA.
+Applicants should leverage other resources to sustain their projects, including federal and local funding for expenses not allowable or within the scope of the CBCR program.3